rwcitek/A_Gental_Introduction_to_BNF/slides/250_regular.md

 ## Regular Languagess

 Definition:
-As defined by the mathetician Stephen Cole Kleene:
+As defined by the mathematician  Stephen Cole Kleene:

 A language is regular over some alphabet (Sigma) if it is one of: